ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 To give an example, after [Smashing Magazine](https://www.smashingmagazine.com) moved away from five different technical platforms (including WordPress) to the Jamstack with the Netlify CDN^[[<cite>How Smashing Magazine Manages Content: Migration From WordPress To Jamstack</cite>](https://www.smashingmagazine.com/2020/01/migration-from-wordpress-to-jamstack/)], their time to first load went down from 800ms to 80ms – a factor of 10!
 You might want to verify that by yourself and visit [testmysite.io](https://testmysite.io/), key in the address `smashingmagazine.com` and see the impressive HTML download times for different continents.
 Smashing Magazine had 2.5 million visits each month (80,000 each day) at the time of running the project.

 Loblaw, Canada´s largest food retailer with 2,800 stores nationwide, where 85% of canadians shop at at least once a week, is another great example.
 Justin Watts, Engineering Director at Loblaw Digital, points out in his talk [<cite>What got us here, won’t get us there</cite>](https://youtu.be/6VGu4PvEBag) that by moving to the Jamstack for one of their core businesses, [Shop like a mother](https://www.youtube.com/watch?v=qT4asha9cRA), they recognized extreme website improvements:^[[<cite>Loblaw Digital, Launching sites and campaigns in minutes with no-ops.</cite>](https://www.netlify.com/customers/loblaw/)]

-- 17.5x faster contentful paint (from 12.3s down to 0.7s)
+- 17.5x faster contentful paint (from 12.3s down to 0.7s), and
-- 9.4x faster time to interactive
+- 9.4x faster time to interactive.

 Using Netlify for their operations resulted in

-- 10x reduction in time to market
+- 10x reduction in time to market,
-- 38k monthly cost savings
+- 38k monthly cost savings,
-- fewer attack vectors
+- fewer attack vectors,
-- a happier team
+- a happier team.

 ## Portability